 Customers can choose between five different tiers.
-Each tier has its own reward structure, with the most exclusive Obsidian card offering up to 8% cashback and perks like airport lounges and free streaming services.
+Each tier has its own reward structure, with the most exclusive Obsidian card offering up to 5% cashback and perks like airport lounges and free streaming services.
 However, its staking requirements are enormous.
-That is why regular folks should pick one of the bottom three options, which offer cashback between 1% and 3%.
+For the Ruby Steel option, it offers 1% cashback for $400 worth of staked CRO.

 Binance Visa Debit Card

-Binance offers a very affordable Visa card to European customers.
-With low fees and a comparably high spending limit (only limited per day), the Binance Visa card is a good option for Europeans looking to spend.
+Binance offers a very affordable Visa card to European customers, according to its site.
+With low fees and a comparably high spending limit (only limited per day), the Binance Visa card is an option for Europeans looking to spend.
 Like the Crypto.com card, Binance offers up to 8% cashback but only if you stake a massive amount of BNB.
-Due to Binance’s struggles with financial regulators, the card is not available outside of continental Europe.
+The card is not available outside of continental Europe.